alex-gutev/live_cells/README.md

 Notice the `CellTextField` widget takes a `content` parameter, which is the content cell.
 This must be a `MutableCell` in order for its value to be set by the widget.

-A widget which depends on the content cell is created using `toWidget` in order to display the value entered in the text field in a `Text` widget.
+A widget that depends on the content cell is created using `toWidget` in order to display the value entered in the text field in a `Text` widget.

 The "Clear" button clears the text field when pressed by setting the value of the content cell to